 This building was named for Oscar W. Neher, a valued member of the Manchester College community from 1932 until his death in 1976.
 Mr. Neher was a teacher of biology until 1954 when, upon retirement, he joined the maintenance department, first as its administrator and later as a skilled cabinet maker.
 Maintenance administration offices are located there, as are several workshops.

 The Gladdys Muir Peace Garden, located on Wayne Street at the entrance to the College, was completed in 2001.
 It was built to acknowledge and celebrate the 50th anniversary of the College’s distinguished peace studies program and recognize it as the first of its kind in the nation.
 The peace garden is a place for quiet reflection and the refurbished small cottage is a “meeting house.”

 As a gift from the Ray M. Petersime family of Gettysburg, Ohio, this chapel, cruciform in shape, is the focal center on the south end of the campus quadrangle.
 The sanctuary seats up to 70 and has a six-rank pipe organ.
-The Christian faith, higher education, and their relationship are illustrated in 30 stained glass windows.
-The structure also houses a memorial center, prayer rooms for individuals, conference room and lounge for groups, and offices for the campus ministry staff.
+Faith, higher education, and their relationship are illustrated in 30 stained glass windows.
+The structure also houses a meditation room, prayer rooms for individuals, conference room and lounge for groups, and offices for the campus ministry staff.